 On December 18, 2018, the Company issued one million common shares to Vanessa Hunter for services.
 The issuance to Ms. Hunter was made in reliance upon the exemption from registration provided by Section 4(2) of the Securities Act of 1933, and Rule 506 of Regulation D promulgated thereunder, with respect to the issuance of the restricted stock.
 Ms. Hunter was an "accredited investor" and/or "sophisticated investor" pursuant to Section 501(a)(b) of the Securities Act, who provided the Company with representations, warranties and information concerning her qualifications as a "sophisticated investor" and/or "accredited investor."
 The Company provided and made available to Ms. Hunter full information regarding its business and operations.
 There was no general solicitation in connection with the offer or sale of the restricted securities.
-Ms. Hunter acquired the restricted shares cannot be sold unless pursuant to an effective registration statement by the Company, or by an exemption from registration requirements of Section 5 of the Securities Act-the existence of any such exemption subject to legal review and approval by the Company.
+Ms. Hunter acquired the restricted common stock for her own account, for investment purposes and not with a view to public resale or distribution thereof within the meaning of the Securities Act.
+The restricted shares cannot be sold unless pursuant to an effective registration statement by the Company, or by an exemption from registration requirements of Section 5 of the Securities Act-the existence of any such exemption subject to legal review and approval by the Company.

 On December 27, 2018, the Company issued ten million common shares to Robert L. Hymers III in exchange for consulting services.
 The issuance to Mr. Hymers was made in reliance upon the exemption from registration provided by Section 4(2) of the Securities Act of 1933, and Rule 506 of Regulation D promulgated thereunder, with respect to the issuance of the restricted stock.
 Mr. Hymers was an "accredited investor" and/or "sophisticated investor" pursuant to Section 501(a)(b) of the Securities Act, who provided the Company with representations, warranties and information concerning its qualifications as a "sophisticated investor" and/or "accredited investor."
-The Company provided and made available to Mr. Hymers full information regarding its business and operations.
-There was no general solicitation in connection with the offer or sale of the restricted securities Act.
-The restricted some stock for his own account, for investment purposes and not with a view to public resale or distribution thereof within the meaning of the Securities Act.
+The Company provided and available to Mr. Hymers full information regarding its business and operations.
+There was no general solicitation in connection with the offer or sale of the restricted securities.
+Mr. Hymers acquired the restricted common stock for his own account, for investment purposes and not with a view to public resale or distribution thereof within the meaning of the Securities Act.
 The restricted shares cannot be sold unless pursuant to an effective registration statement by the Company, or by an exemption from registration requirements of Section 5 of the Securities Act-the existence of any such exemption subject to legal review and approval by the Company.